 Some states have measures for ‘color of title’.
 This term means that someone has gained ownership of a property without one or more pieces of the required documentation.
 This can also mean that the squatter believes that they have the right to be there.
 However, California does not honor ‘color of title’ claims unless they are compelling and very specific to the situation.

 Do Squatters Have to Pay Property Taxes in California?

-Some states don’t require squatters to pay property taxes in order to claim adverse possession.
+Some states don’t require squatters to pay property taxes to claim adverse possession.
 This isn’t the case in California.
-To gain the title to any property, the squatter has to be the one paying the necessary taxes, fees, and bills to maintain the property.
-If they haven’t been paying, they can be legally evicted and have no legal grounds to file an adverse possession claim.
+To gain the title to any property, the squatter must be the one paying the necessary taxes, fees, and bills to maintain the property.
+The squatter must pay all state, county and municipal taxes in a timely manner for five consecutive years and show proof by certified records of the county tax collector.
+If they haven’t been paying taxes, they can be legally evicted and have no legal grounds to file an adverse possession claim.